 Quite the adventure.
 When this brain doesn’t work well something goes a little cocka-mamie (sp?) when I drive myself anywhere.
 Yesterday, I got lost in West Seattle AFTER MY APPOINTMENT IN A COMPLETELY DIFFERENT PART OF THE CITY (Queen Anne for locals).

-But first, I have to share that I think that there may have been some Medicare discrimination at the dentist.
-The appointment was literally 15 minutes long.
+But first, I have to share that I had an odd dentist appointment.
+It was literally 15 minutes long.
 I hung up with Bestie right as I was walking in and then called her when I got back in the car and was like “um that was fast right?”
 She said WHAT YOU ARE DONE ALREADY.
 I’m going to give them the benefit of the doubt but I feel like it might be…well, let’s see what they say.
 I did get the “your teeth look beautiful!” which makes me happy.
 But shit.
 I could feel that she didn’t clean every part of my teeth.
 Why would I not notice something like that?